 Our students are constantly earning top awards in the arts and other practices.
-Below, we have posted a few of those for which we have received a formal submission concerning the award received.
+Below, we have posted a few of those for which we have received a formal submission concerning awards and other news.
 Enjoy.

 #1 Winner, at the Local, State, and National Level